m7xer/handy/README.md

 - ~~printable local repeater map~~
 - calendar with local net info
 - generate elevation LOS graphs for repeaters using https://developers.google.com/maps/documentation/elevation/overview?hl=ru
+- refactor it all so it's more maintainable. lol.
 - grc files for various flows (maybe in a different sdr project)